URM Stores

 URM Stores, Inc. (formerly United Retail Merchants) of Spokane, Washington is an American retailers' cooperative serving independent supermarkets in Idaho, Montana, Oregon, and Washington.
 It was founded in 1921 and is a member of Retailer Owned Food Distributors & Associates.
-It is an owner of Western Family Foods.
+It used to be an owner of Western Family Foods until 2018, when Western Family products were replaced by Topco brands which include Food Club, Crav'n Flavor, Top Care, Simply Done, Culinary Tours, Wide Awake Coffee Co., That's Smart, Tippy Toes, Paws Happy Life, Pure Harmony and CharKing.
 It purchased Rosauers Supermarket in 2000.

 Its affiliated supermarkets include Family Foods, Harvest Foods, Rosauers, Yoke's Fresh Market, and Super 1 Foods.

-Data Breach
+History

-In the fall of 2013, URM stores suffered a large scale data breach, resulting in the theft of magnetic stripe track data from payment cards.
-Washington state credit unions alone reported US $687,598.48 in total losses as a result of this breach.
-To reduce the costs to banks resulting from future data skimming/breach attacks, beginning in October 2015 United States merchants will be liable for fraud losses if their payment systems are not enabled to accept EMV cards, which are designed to prevent counterfeiting.
+URM Stores was founded as United Retail Merchants as a co-op of five stores in 1921.
+It became a distributor of Western Family Foods from 1968 to 2016.